sonnygeorge/OEDD/README.md

 ## Corpus Visualization App

-We provide a custom (NiceGUI)[https://github.com/zauberzeug/nicegui] application that allows users to more intuitively visualize the contents of the LEG corpus.
+We provide a custom [NiceGUI](https://github.com/zauberzeug/nicegui) application that allows users to more intuitively visualize the contents of the OEDD tests.

 It can be run locally by executing the following command: